HBedwell24/GTM-Android-Application-Back-End/README.md

 COMMIT;
 ```

-Doing so will result in two tables, which will act as a baseline for verifying and receiving user data sent to and from the Android forms, as well as act as a means for facilitating inbound password reset requests.
+Doing so will result in two data schemas, which will act as a baseline for verifying and receiving user data sent to and from the Android forms, as well as act as a means for facilitating inbound password reset requests.

+### 1.3 Downloading the Repository
+Lastly, you will be required to download and unzip the file contents of this repository and place them on the Apache web server to be served on your local domain.
+To do so, click on the "Clone or Download" dropdown at the top right of the repository dashboard and then click "Download ZIP".
+Navigate to the location of your XAMPP/WAMP installation on your local machine and you will find a htdocs/www folder.
+Within the htdocs/www folder, create a sub-folder named after the database you created above.
+This sub-folder will be where you extract the contents of the ZIP folder so that they may be accessed accordingly.